alain-kubwayo/alight-coding-challenge-frontend/README.md

 ├── tailwind.config.js   # Configuration file for Tailwind CSS
 ├--
 ```

+## Backend Insights

+Documentation of the backend is at: https://alight-coding-challenge-backend.onrender.com/api-docs
+To make a GET request, you need to specify the search term like so, https://alight-coding-challenge-backend.onrender.com/search?q=${term}

+Replace `${term}` with any query to see Google search results on that.

 Voilà, thanks for checking out my project.
 I hope you have fun!